Ahsome/NIMA-Notes/Med Notes/Diseases/Neuro/Stroke.md

 	 - **Labetalol
 	- **Nicardipine
 	- **Clevidipine**
--   ==**Aspirin + clopidogrel**== – only to be used once haemorrhagic stroke has been excluded.
+-   ==**Aspirin + clopidogrel**== – only to be used once hae2341562313morrhagic stroke has been excluded.
 Should be started within 48hours of stroke presentation for beneficial effects.
 	- Dual antiplatelet therapy for up to 3 months has been shown to prevent recurrent strokes.

 **==Clot retrieval==** – interventional treatment **WITHIN 6-8HR** of symptoms